antarctica/ops-data-store/README.md

 | `9` | `01H26N7D9SGG348R24KN6W50GX ` | `2023-10-14 09:46:23.237912 +00:00` | `conwat`   | ... |
 | ... | ...                           | ...                                 | ...        | ... |

-### Managed dataset geometry fields
+### MAGIC managed geometry fields

-All managed datasets have a PostGIS EPSG:4326 point geometry column named `geom`.
+All MAGIC managed datasets have a PostGIS EPSG:4326 point geometry column named `geom`.

-Managed datasets also have a set of derived fields to format the coordinates of this geometry in both:
+MAGIC managed datasets also have a set of derived fields to format the coordinates of this geometry in both:

 - decimal degrees (DD):
   - derived using the PostGIS `st_y()` and `st_x()` functions respectively